mrdegbe/stackforge/README.md

 ---

-## 👨🏾‍💻 Created for African Devs
+## 👨🏾‍💻 Created for Devs

-StackForge is proudly built to make DevOps accessible for local developers, campus coders, and small startups across the continent.
+StackForge is proudly built to make DevOps accessible for local developers, campus coders, and small startups.

 > Built with 💡 in Africa.